Indian Dinner Party Ideas (Sample Menus + Recipes)

 - Drinks – Lemonade

-- Appetizers – Veg grilled sandwich (cut bite-sized), bhel puri and Ragda patties
+- Appetizers – Veg grilled sandwich (cut bite-sized), bhel puri, and samosas

 - Accompaniments: Cilantro chutney and Tamarind chutney

-- Dessert – Kulfi and store-bought ice-cream sandwiches or bars for kids
+- Dessert – Dahi vada, Kulfi, and/or store-bought ice-cream sandwiches or bars for kids

 - Menu idea 2 – Aloo paratha or Paneer paratha with sweet lassi and cucumber raita.
 Dessert – rice kheer.